 Fish and Chips goes with a trip to the seaside just as going to the seaside goes with Brighton.
 Put the two together and you've got the perfect combo.
 With so many places to suit all budgets serving up this fishy dish we really need a list to sort out the cod from the haddock.
-So, we got our thinking caps on, asked the locals on social and did a bit of research.
+So, without further ado, here’s our roundup of the best chippies in Brighton.

 For those who live in Brighton a trip to the Pier is often not on their list of priorities.
 With a reputation for having expensive fairground rides, noisy arcades and with little else to lure the locals, it's a place where mostly tourists go.
 But with Brighton snobbery aside, there is still something quite special about floating above the dark blue sea and looking back at the busy and bustling coastline.
 It also turns into quite a magical spot at certain times of year when thousands of starlings merge into one great flock to perform an evening acrobatic display.
 And finally, there's a restaurant called Palm Court that serves a damn fine fish and chip supper.

 On their take away menu the only fish they sell seems to be cod but a notice reads that it is sourced from sustainable and well managed fishing grounds.
 They have a kitchen on site to prepare and cook the food from scratch using a standard batter with no seasoning added.
 It's a dish that Manager Julian Clayton describes as "honest on a plate".
 The dining area is quite large with a plush, old fashioned air about it.
 There may be a bit of a deep fat smell pervading, but the team are a friendly bunch, the food delicious, the views superb and the experience pretty unique.